DanielReddJones/whoisthisjoker.com/content/jokerlinks/fun.md

 [POOM](https://freds72.itch.io/poom) - This game is a version of DOOM for the PICO-8 fantasy console.
 Its impressive, given the limitations of the PICO-8.
 The levels are not the same, but it is a good time all around

-[Squishy Earth](www.byronknoll.com/earth.html) - By Byron Knoll.
-Its a squishy earth.
+[Squishy Earth](https://byronknoll.com/earth.html) - By Byron Knoll.
+It's a squishy earth.
 Have fun!